|

 § Moving the building to its new location was only

 the first step of many in the process of restoring this structure.
-The goal of the Township is to restore the buildings appearance
+The goal of the Township was to restore the building's

-to the period of about 1900.
-However, the entire structure must be updated to the latest building codes.
-The building will
+appearance to the period of about 1900.
+However, the entire structure had to be updated to the latest building codes.
+The

-be strengthened where needed.
-The roof and steeple will be repaired.
-Electrical, heating and plumbing will be revised.
-New
+building was strengthened where needed.
+The roof and steeple were repaired.
+Electrical, heating and plumbing were updated.

-restrooms will be added to the rear of the building.
+New restrooms were added to the rear of the building.

-§ When the restoration is completed, the building
+§ When the restoration was completed, the building

-will become an activity center for the community.
-It will be available for use as a rented chapel for weddings or other suitable
+became an activity center for the community.
+It is currently available for use as a rented chapel for weddings or other suitable

 social events.
-The building now renamed The Hope Chapel will continue to serve our community.
+The building, now renamed The Hope Chapel, will continue to serve our community for years to come.

 History from 1830: